-The LatCrit Symposia is designed to memorialize the proceedings of the Biennial Conference, to create a literature on Latinas/os and the law, and to support outsider legal journals.
-This annual publication is supplemented with other symposia that are “free-standing” or independent of a “live” event, or that are based on other LatCrit events – such as the Colloquium on International and Comparative Law.
-To date, seventeen LatCrit symposia are in print or in progress, and they all are linked to the LatCrit website for easy global access.
+The LatCrit Symposia is designed to memorialize the proceedings of the Annual and now Biennial Conference, to create a literature on Latinas/os and the law and outsider groups and their aligned antisubordination struggles, and to support outsider legal journals.
+These publications are supplemented with other symposia that are “free-standing” or independent of a “live” event, or that are based on other LatCrit events – such as the Colloquium on International and Comparative Law, the South-North Exchange, or the Study Spaces.
+To date, more than forty LatCrit symposia are in print or in progress, and some of them are linked in this website for easy global access.

 CLAVE is the LatCrit academic journal published in hard copy as well as online.
 The hard-copy issue is published by the Inter-American University of Puerto Rico (IAUPR) School of Law, and is a peer-reviewed periodical with two issues per year edited by a LatCrit Board of Editors and Contributing Editors in conjunction with a Student Editorial Board.
 The online version is managed by the same editorial board.
 The hard-copy Journal is administered through the IAUPR School of Law.
 The online issue is managed through the University of California-Berkeley School of Law.
 The online version of Clave features both collective works, such as symposia based on various LatCrit programs or events, as well as individual articles submitted for publication year-round.

 Published in 2021 by New York University Press with all author proceeds to LatCrit, the slim volume LatCrit: From Critical Legal Legal Theory to Academic Activism tells the story of LatCrit’s growth and influence as a scholarly and activist community.
 For more detail on the